getify/Functional-Light-JS/apA.md

 I know that may sound like a jumble of words that confuses more than it clarifies.
 But let's take a look at how powerful it can be.
 I actually think it's one of the best illustrations of what you can do once you grasp the principles of Functional-Light Programming.

-As with the rest of this book, my approach is to first explain *why*, then *how*, the finally boil it down to a simplified, repeatable *what*.
+As with the rest of this book, my approach is to first explain *why*, then *how*, then finally boil it down to a simplified, repeatable *what*.
 That's often backwards of how many teach, but I think you'll learn the topic more deeply this way.

 ## Why, First